kingspp/rainbow-print/README.md

 * Support for Dark and Light backgrounds
 * Supports string print based on separator / dictionary's key-value based print
 * Supports custom colors based on ``sty.fg`` package
+* Supports use of python logging frameword for advance usecases

 ## Demo